Updated on May 9, 2022

 This way, you would have the chance to display tailored content.
 This includes dynamic product recommendations based on an AI engine that predicts what your visitor might want to buy.
 Besides, it would display contextual information in sync with the customer behavior using pop-ups and banners - each with content tailored for individual visitors.

 Consequently, when customer X is in two minds to buy a product, his hesitation could be dispelled by seeing the number of people who bought the same product.
 The social proof mechanisms could display those numbers on product pages and influence the purchase decision of your stalling customer.

 As much as you’d want to make your customer who buys twice a year buy a third time, you simply can’t ace it by sending him a sales email.

 Here’s where you need to understand that your customers are divided into different customer journeys.
 Some would just be getting to know your store, some would have already shopped with you, and some might be lapsing that they churn eventually.

 If you fail to have good identification of your customer journey, then you would eventually be sending out content that might not be relevant to them or that they might not be interested in.
 This could discourage them from engaging in conversations with your brand in the future.

 With marketing automation software, you’d be able to get a 360° view of your customers - whether visitor X is a first-time visitor or a new customer, or someone who has already been interested in your products or is a regular customer.

 Then, you could automatically segment them based on their level of activity.
 So that, when a customer shows a propensity to churn you could run a re-engagement campaign.
-To someone who regularly shops with you, you could offer loyalty programs and referral campaigns and thus enhance their retention rate and their basket value.
+To someone who shops with you on a regular basis, you could offer loyalty programs and referral campaigns and thus enhance their retention rate and their basket value.

 If you run an identical and standard campaign for all your customers, it’s going to negatively impact your marketing results.